CodeEquality/codeequality.github.io/_posts/2014-09-19-rails-girls-kl-htmlcss.md

 The [Rails Girls KL tutorial](http://railsgirls-my.github.io/app/) also uses HTML and CSS.
 If you want to learn how to style your web application differently and make it prettier, this is the class for you!

 ** Do apply even if you didn't attend the previous Rails Girls Ruby on Rails workshop!
+You won't be any disadvantage as this is for beginners with no coding experience.

 ##When and where is this happening?
 <table class="ce-event-details-table">